Remote session to a lab computer using NoMachine

 To copy small files, simply drag from your desktop at home on to the NoMachine remote desktop window.

-Once your session is finished, please log out of your session from the Apple menu.
+Once your session is finished, please log out of your session from the Apple menu or from the Start menu if you are connected to a Windows computer.